arangodb/docs-hugo/site/content/3.12/develop/http-api/queries/aql-query-plan-cache.md

                       description: |
                         How many times the cached plan has been utilized so far.
                       type: integer
-                    memoryUsage: # TODO: What is it, plan or last query mem usage?
-What is this used for?
+                    memoryUsage:
                       description: |
-                        TODO
+                        How much memory the plan cache entry takes up for the execution plan, query string, and so on (in bytes).
                       type: integer
       tags:
         - Queries